Liberty vs. UMass NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Liberty and its opponents have combined to score more than 58.5 points in three of seven games this season.
+- Liberty and its opponents have gone over the current 57.5-point total in three of seven games this season.

+- UMass' games have gone over 57.5 points in four of seven chances this season.

 Liberty Stats and Trends

-- Liberty has four wins against the spread in eight games this year.
+- Liberty has played eight games, with four wins against the spread.

-- Liberty's games this year have hit the over two times in seven opportunities (28.6%).
+- Liberty's games this year have eclipsed the over/under two times in seven opportunities (28.6%).

-- When Liberty scores more than 44.0 points, it is 1-0 against the spread and 2-0 overall.
+- Liberty is 1-0 against the spread and 2-0 overall in games when it puts up more than 44 points.

-- In games that Liberty totals more than 495.0 yards, the team is 1-0 against the spread and 2-0 overall.
+- When Liberty totals more than 495 yards, the team is 1-0 against the spread and 2-0 overall.

-- This year, the Flames have turned the ball over nine times, while the Minutemen have forced nine.
+- The Flames have nine turnovers this season, equal to the number of takeaways for the Minutemen.

 - Find the latest spread and moneyline odds for Liberty at SISportsbook.